-Many of the 23 paintings in St. Mary's Church are epitaphs - memorials to persons with a connection to the church (priests, merchants, aldermen).
-Most of them were removed during the restoration in the 1860s, but there are still several left.
-On the walls of the nave, there are faint traces of medieval frescoes from the 15th century.
+Many of the 23 paintings in St Mary's Church are epitaphs - memorials to persons with a connection to the church (priests, merchants, aldermen).
+There were previously many more but most were removed during the 1860s restoration.
+On the walls of the nave are faint traces of medieval frescos from the 15th century, which were uncovered in the 1930s.

-These were uncovered in the 1930s.
-They are not easy to interpret today, but on the northern wall the Ascension is depicted, and on the southern wall we can just see the miracle of Pentecost.
-On the wall above the choir arch, we see remnants of a depiction of the Day of Judgment, with devils and a large church bell.
+They are not easy to interpret today, but the Ascension is depicted on the northern wall and on the southern wall we can just see the miracle of Pentecost.
+On the wall above the choir arch, we see remnants of a depiction of the Day of Judgement, with devils and a large church bell.
 A crucifix from the 16th century is well preserved above the choir arch.